 Rachel Venezian has enjoyed working in educational nonprofits for over twenty years.
 Prior to arriving at Bullis in 2020, Rachel worked for 11 years as the Director of Finance for the College of Professional Studies and the Virginia Science and Technology Campus at George Washington University (GW) and three years as a Senior Budget Analyst in GW’s University Budget Office.
 She also served as Director of Budgeting and Auxiliary Services at the Corcoran Gallery of Art where she oversaw the museum cafe and admissions desk in addition to being responsible for budget preparation and forecasting.

 Rachel is a former Peace Corps Volunteer, having served as a math and science teacher in a public high school in Tougan, Burkina Faso.
 During her Peace Corps service, she participated in the WHO campaign to eradicate polio from Burkina Faso.

-Meredith Wade joins the Bullis community most recently from serving as a consultant with the Hope For Henry Foundation, a non-profit focused on improving the hospital experience for seriously ill children and their families.
+Meredith Wade joined the Bullis community in 2021.
+Prior to Bullis, she served as a consultant with the Hope For Henry Foundation, a non-profit focused on improving the hospital experience for seriously ill children and their families.
 Formerly, she was an adjunct professor at George Washington University and an attorney.
 Meredith has degrees from Colgate and Harvard Law School.
-In her new role at Bullis, Meredith will provide support to the Board, the Senior Leadership Team, and the Head of School.
-Meredith is obsessive about the NYT crossword puzzle and has done it every single day for years.
+In her role at Bullis, Meredith provides support to the Board, the Senior Leadership Team, and the Head of School.
+Meredith is obsessive about the New York Times crossword puzzle and has done it every single day for years.
 She is an avid podcast listener, loves to travel, and spending time with her husband and three children.